-Regarded today as the “Ultimate Islay Malt”, Ardbeg is a distinctive whisky with a compelling history.
-During the 1980s and 1990s, Ardbeg suffered from an uncertain future and was purchased by The Glenmorangie Company in 1997.
-Since then, the distillery has risen like a phoenix and today Ardbeg is well established as a niche, cult malt, with a passionate following.
+During the 1980s and 1990s, Ardbeg suffered from an uncertain future, and it was not until the brand was purchased by The Glenmorangie Company in 1997 that the Distillery was saved from extinction.
+Since then, the Distillery has risen like a phoenix and today Ardbeg is a niche, cult malt, with a passionate following.

 Ardbeg is known as the “ultimate Islay malt”.
 Of all the Islay malt distilleries, it is Ardbeg that most encapsulates the natural aromas, tastes and the “feel” of Islay.
 The smell of heather-clad peat bogs, tarry rope, smoky bonfires and Atlantic winds full of salty sea spray can all be discovered in a glass of Ardbeg.
 Ardbeg’s dark and irreverent personality encapsulates the long history of the distillery, its Scottish provenance and the wildness of Islay.

 Ardbeg’s creativity is born of these rich Islay cues and is expressed through a unique “Ardbeggian” attitude and a level of passion instilled in its fans, rare with other malt whisky brands.
 Every May sees the celebration of “Ardbeg Day” around the world, inspired by Islay’s Feis Ile Festival.
-This annual event offers fans globally the chance to join together at Committee events and celebrations, from the Islay-lympics in 2012 to the Ardbeg “Peat Football” World Cup in 2014.
+This annual event offers fans globally the chance to join together at Committee events and celebrations, from the underwater events with Ardbeg Kelpie in 2017, to the Ardbeg “punk Ardcore” celebration in 2022.

 - 55 PPM (PARTS PER MILLION) OF PEAT IN ARDBEG TEN YEARS OLD